-During five years of share price growth, Air Products and Chemicals achieved compound earnings per share (EPS) growth of 9.2% per year.
-This EPS growth is remarkably close to the 8.9% average annual increase in the share price.
+During five years of share price growth, Air Products and Chemicals achieved compound earnings per share (EPS) growth of 11% per year.
+So the EPS growth rate is rather close to the annualized share price gain of 11% per year.
 This indicates that investor sentiment towards the company has not changed a great deal.
-Indeed, it would appear the share price is reacting to the EPS.
+Rather, the share price has approximately tracked EPS growth.

-We like that insiders have been buying shares in the last twelve months.
+We consider it positive that insiders have made significant purchases in the last year.
 Even so, future earnings will be far more important to whether current shareholders make money.
-This free interactive report on Air Products and Chemicals’s earnings, revenue and cash flow is a great place to start, if you want to investigate the stock further.
+Dive deeper into the earnings by checking this interactive graph of Air Products and Chemicals's earnings, revenue and cash flow.

 What About Dividends?